tenstorrent/tt-metal/scripts/install/README.md

 # Tools
 This section points to the opensource tools used by tt-metal devices and a quick installation of them.
 Check out the public repos for each tool for more information.
+This is merely for developer convenience.
+It will create a venv for you and install all the tools within there.
+If you would like to install your own way, please follow the instructions on the github repositories.

 ## Opensource Repositories
 tt-kmd: https://github.com/tenstorrent/tt-kmd